openoms/bitcoin-tutorials/backups/README.md

 # Single seed multi-location backup schemes

-The aim here is to create 3 packages of cryptographycally secure backups where the funds cannot be recovered from any single package, but can be recovered with the combination of any two.
+The aim is to create 3 packages of cryptographycally secure backups where the funds cannot be recovered from any single package, but can be recovered with the combination of any two.
 Can be thought of as a physical 2-of-3 multisig solution.